Involvement & Activities

 Volunteering provides students with valuable career-related work experience through opportunities to get involved, gain practical training and participate in professional development within a vibrant volunteer community.

-Get involved off with off-campus community organizations while benefitting from UBC guidance and support.
+Get involved with off-campus community organizations while benefiting from UBC guidance and support.

 Community members on and off campus often post positions on our Job Board.

 Clubs and course unions are great ways to explore your areas of interest on campus.

 Clubs provide an opportunity to connect with groups of students who share your interests.

 Course unions are groups of students studying the same major who develop programs and activities that relate to your degree.

 Our student newspaper offers anywhere from 15–30 student jobs each year, some paid and some volunteer.
 Positions range from overall leadership positions to graphic or print design, section editing, illustration, writing/reporting via print or video, video editing, events and outreach/promotion; and, of course, copy editing.
 To get involved email email@example.com